 Keeping a neat structure for projects on your own computer is simple enough, but what about the abstract files which can’t be stored so easily?
 I’m speaking about e-mails and chat conversations where information is passed.
 These require a bit more finesse and creativity.

-Designers generally don’t want to go through their e-mail and categorize messages individually, and most times it’s really not necessary.
-However if you’re faced with a monstrous project you’ll be thanking yourself 2 weeks down the road when you still have access to all your archived mail.
+Designers generally don’t want to go through their e-mail and categorize messages individually, and most times, it’s really not necessary.
+However, if you’re faced with a monstrous project, you’ll be thanking yourself two weeks down the road when you still have access to all your archived mail.

 Label Files with Simplicity in Mind

-Take the 10-15 minutes out to re-name and organize your PSD files as much as possible.
-It’s a great habit to get into and you’ll be thanking yourself in the long run.
-If you’re the super-organized type you may even consider creating layer folders for each individual page element such as the header or footer.
+Take 10-15 minutes out to rename and organize your PSD files as much as possible.
+It’s a great habit to get into, and you’ll be thanking yourself in the long run.
+If you’re the super-organized type, you may even consider creating layer folders for each individual page element such as the header or footer.

 Your code is another intense busy area where structure helps.
 Keep notes stored in your CSS or HTML via comments in your code to remind your future self about what you were doing.
-I can’t count the amount of times I’ve opened a project from a few months back and been completely lost at blocks of code, utterly stunned questioning what I was even trying to do.
+I can’t count the number of times I’ve opened a project from a few months back and been completely lost in blocks of code, utterly stunned and questioning what I was even trying to do.

-Although very important to the digital design process don]t take these words as law written in stone.
-These concepts are merely jumping off points which seem to work best for most artists.
+Although very important to the digital design process, don’t take these words as a law written in stone.
+These concepts are merely jumping off points that seem to work best for most artists.